Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-3/02-genomics-with-R-&-bioconductor-II.md

-# Working with genomics data in R/Bioconductor - Part II
+Construct# Working with genomics data in R/Bioconductor - Part II

 ## Genome annotation

-As discussed at the end of part 1, there are many instances in genomic data analysis where we will want to utilize publicly available genome annotation data.
-This is typically done toward the end of an analysis when you wish to learn more about the most significant results.
-Bioconductor provides an extensive set of annotation resources that provide access with a number of popular annotation databases (NCBI, Ensembl, GenBank, UniProt) as well as functionality that allows interaction with these data using common Bioconductor data structures (e.g. GRanges).
+Commonly in genomic data analysis, we want to provide additional context to our data that helps us addrees our scientific hypothesis.
+We often achieve this through integrating results from an analysis with publicly available annotation data.
+Bioconductor provides functionality to directly interface with many popular annotation databases (NCBI, Ensembl, GenBank, UniProt) and import these data into your R environment as Bioconductor type objects (e.g. GRanges).

 Examples of common annotation tasks include:
 * Mapping unique gene identifiers (e.g. ENSEMBL or NCBI IDs) to gene symbols in an RNA-seq experiment
-* Annotating coding variants from a WGS/WES dataset based on transcriptional context (e.g. coding variants) for a specific genome annotation (e.g. Ensembl transcripts)
+* Identifying coding variants from a WGS/WES dataset based on transcriptional context (e.g. coding variants)
-* Annotating the genomic context (e.g. promoter, intron, exon, intergenic), and obtain sequence information for, peaks from a ChIP- or ATAC-seq experiment (e.g. for motif analysis).
+* Annotation of genomic context for peak set from ChIP- or ATAC-seq experiment (e.g. promoter, intron, exon, intergenic)

 In this lesson, we will introduce the major Bioconductor packages for genome annotation and how you might use them to achieve common tasks in NGS data analysis.

+#### Key annotation packages in Bioconductor:

 | **Package/package-family** | **Contents & uses**                                                |
 |------------------------|-------------------------------------------------------------|